Course overview

 - Apply a patient-centered approach to oral health care for diverse populations, including children with early childhood caries, older patients with unique oral health needs, and individuals with special needs, by assessing risk factors, developing individualized treatment plans, and incorporating cultural and ethical considerations into their practice.

-- Apply appropriate methods for the reduction and control of pain in children and perform emergency treatment for the alleviation of pain and control of infection in the primary or young permanent dentition
+- Apply appropriate methods for the reduction and control of pain in patients of all ages, and perform emergency treatment to alleviate pain and manage infection across the primary, mixed and permanent dentitions.

 Availability